henrikhorluck/tdt4140-washlists/README.md

 First start the django back end with the instructions above.
 If you do as described above and run the back end via the `run.sh` script the front end will automatically connect with the backend.

-If you run the backend manually withuot the `run.sh` script, or on a different domain than localhost, you must set the `SIF_CLIENT_ID` and `SIF_CLIENT_SECRET` envrionment variables manually.
+If you run the backend manually without the `run.sh` script, or on a different domain than localhost, you must set the `SIF_CLIENT_ID` and `SIF_CLIENT_SECRET` envrionment variables manually.
 This is needed to connect the frontend instance with the backend.
 You can see `django-oauth-toolkit`'s [docs](https://django-oauth-toolkit.readthedocs.io/en/latest/rest-framework/getting_started.html#step-3-register-an-application) for details.
 The default domain for local development is `http://localhost:8000`.
 See #41 for an explanation with images of how to create a client id and secret.